 Donald Kuspit, There is no artist who has ever done anything entirely original, contemporary art is all built on what came before.

-Art is quick route to perfection and Platonic truth.
+Art is never quick route to perfection and Platonic truth.